 Open to a fixer-upper?
 Here's seven budget properties on the market for less than €75,000

-First on our list is this four-bedroom bungalow sitting on over a one-acre site in need of completion.
-Located just a short drive from Cloughjordan, Co Tipperary, it is going under the digital hammer later this month with an AMV of €70,000.
+First on our list is this four-bedroom bungalow in need of completion, located a short drive from Cloughjordan, Co Tipperary.
+Extending to approximately 172 sq. m and sitting on over an acre site, this property is going under the digital hammer this month with an AMV of €70,000.
 More information here.

 Leave your comment